tonifrankola/docs-monitor/get-to-know-syskit-monitor/backstage-screen/configuration/options.md

 ---
 title: Options
 description: This article explains how to you configure the available options for SysKit Monitor.
+Options include General, Alerts, Export and System Jobs configuration.
 author: Andrea Budisa
 date: 29/6/2017
 ---